schellingerhout/scropalisp/README.md

 * `amy@email.com` : 1/3
 * `frank@emai.com` : 2/3

 Going all Spock - not bad.
 What happens if Frank plays many Spocks?
 He would have shared less of the gain with Amy.
-For instance, with 100,000 spocks he would have had a score of 0.999995 and Amy would only get 0.000005.
+For instance, with 100,000 Spocks he would have had a score of 0.999995 and Amy would only get 0.000005.
 He would have risked losing bigger also.
-Therefore we cap the number of weapons to 100
+Therefore we cap the number of weapons to 100.

 Over time in a pure random system we should expect scores to hover around zero.
-If we see a positive value over a large number of games (even small positive values, it means the AI beats random guesses)
+If we see a positive value over many games (even small positive values, it means the AI beats random guesses)